LTheGreatest/ESOF_Project-Green_go/README.md

 * **Selection of transports** - The user can select some different means of transport to start counting the points/receive the points.

-* **Verification** - The user may need to give some information to the system so that it can verify if the travel was made using sustainable means of transport.
+* **Verification** - Users need to give some information to the system so that it can verify if the travel was made using sustainable means of transport.

+* **Missions** - Users can complete some missions that will reward them with some extra points.

+* **Customizable Profile** - Users can customaze their profile (username, date of birth, ...)

+* **Mission History** - Users can see their completed missions.

 #### Dependencies

-* Information about bus stops
+* Firebase FireStore for storing users and missions data
+* Firebase Authentication for user authentication and registration
+* GPS location (Flutter Geolocator Plugin) for trip verification
+* Camera (Flutter Camera Plugin) for trip verification

 ### Elevator Pitch